ananyagoel77/ethereumbeginnercourse/README.md

 **Usage**

-**Deployment:** for deploying the contract , we need to provide token name, abbrevation and intial supply during deployment
+- **Deployment:** for deploying the contract , we need to provide token name, abbrevation and intial supply during deployment
+- **Minting Token:** To create new tokens, use the mint function and provide the address and the amount of tokens to be minted.
+For instance, if you want to add 100 tokens to the address 0xAbc123..., you can call mint(0xAbc123..., 100).
+- **Burning token:** To remove token, use the burn function and specified the address and the amount of tokens to be burned.
+For instance, if you want to substract 50 tokens from the address 0xAbc123....., you can call the burn(0xAbc123...., 50), but only if the balance is enough.

+**License**
+This contract is licensed under the MIT License.
+SPDX-License-Identifier: MIT.